 I cannot state how helpful Frank has been in researching this infinitely obscure man, and it is incredibly nice to know that there are historically minded people out there like Frank who manage to do some digging and really help out a total stranger with a very odd history-based project.

 With nearly 100 page views to its credit, the blog article on Auxencico Maria Pena Venezuela Hildreth Dickeson (1842-1879) has proven to be the most popular page on the blog.
 "Oxie" Dickeson's name is truly one of a kind and he currently occupies the coveted #1 slot in the SNIAPH book, usurping the great Lucius Quintus Cincinnatus Lamar.

 On February 1, 2012 I returned from a walk and set about writing an article on Fort Elmo Land, who served as the Georgia State Superintendent of Education from 1925-27.
 Before doing so I checked my e-mail and noticed a message from a user named "Hildy", concerning Auxencico M.P.V.H.
 Dickeson.....needless to say, I was immediately intrigued!
-As it turns out, "Hildy" wanted to inform me that their great-great grandfather was none other than Auxencico Dickeson!!!!
-Evidently, Oxie was known by his later descendents as "Alphabetical Dick" (because of his "outstandingly different" name) and that there was a family explanation behind how he received his wonderful name.....
+As it turns out, "Hildy" wanted to inform me that their great-great-grandfather was none other than Auxencico Dickeson!!!!
+Evidently, Oxie was known by his later descendants as "Alphabetical Dick" (because of his "outstandingly different" name) and that there was a family explanation for how he received his wonderful name.....

 This article (and its spelling variations regarding Oxie's name) appeared in the 1887 Princetonian.